U.S. war aims shift in Ukraine — and bring additional risks

 Secretary of State Antony Blinken, who also visited Kyiv last weekend, has repeatedly said the war in Ukraine would be a "strategic defeat" for Russian President Vladimir Putin and will leave Russia weakened.

-The U.S. appears to be shifting its war aims, which originally were to help Ukraine defend itself against a larger, stronger power, and now involve defeating Russia.
+This marks a shift in U.S. war aims, which originally were to help Ukraine defend itself against a larger, stronger power, and now involve defeating Russia.
 The shift is aided by massive U.S. arms shipments to the Ukrainian forces.
 That raises the risk of potentially widening the conflict, analysts say.
 It increases the threat of a weakened Russia resorting to the use of nuclear weapons and could further destabilize an already fragile global economy.

 "We don't want Russia to be a total basket case, reviving the sort of loose nukes fears of the 1990s and so on, or to become an incorrigible international spoiler," says Samuel Charap of Rand Corp.